-Rick Rudolph is the President of Stage Equipment and Lighting (SEAL), A Pro Sound and Video, Inc. Company located in Miami, Fla., where he has been involved with all of the major system sales.
+Rick Rudolph is the retired President of Stage Equipment and Lighting (SEAL), located in Miami, Fla., where he was involved with all of the major system sales.
 Rick began working with the Gill family in 1977.
 Rick grew up around the birth of color television.
 His father was the chief electrician at NBC’s first color studio who started his own business, Lite-Trol Service Company.
 Rick later became a Vice President of the company.
 Rick attended Johnson State College in Vermont where he studied technical theater, and Long Island University in New York where he earned his BFA, studying lighting design with Lee Watson.
 In the course of his professional career he has been a stage-hand, designer and field service technician.
 Rick was elected to the ESTA Board of Directors as a Dealer director in 1999.
 Rick received the Swan Award, ESTA’s highest honor, in 2009.

 David M. Saltiel is a partner with law firm of Golan Christie Taglia LLP.
 He practices primarily in the areas of real estate, entertainment and corporate law.
 David received his Bachelor of Business Administration degree from the University of Michigan and his J.D. from the University of Illinois.
 Selected by Chambers USA America’s Leading Business Lawyers as one of the top Media & Entertainment lawyers in the United States, David is also recognized by the Leading Lawyers Network as being among the top commercial real estate and entertainment lawyers in the State of Illinois.
 David serves as a founding member of the Board of Directors of Chicago Children’s Theatre.
 He has also served on the Board of Directors of Lawyers for the Creative Arts and is currently a member of the organization’s Honors Council.
 Mr. Saltiel is a member of the American Bar Association, the Illinois State Bar Association, and the Chicago Bar Association.